 An audio/visual receiver (AVR) forms the heart of most systems, with higher-end systems perhaps employing separate controller and amplifier components.
-Read my article on How to Choose a Home Theater Receiver for more information.

 Investing in a surround sound system is not inexpensive and Simply-Surround-Sound.com aims to help.
-I save you time by bringing the research and choices together in one place and making recommendations as well as the opinions of other equipment owners.
+I save you time and money by bringing the research and choices together in one place and making recommendations as well as the opinions of other equipment owners.